ODE TO STEPHEN COLBERT - THE ULTIMATE PERSONA

-I am a big fans of the Colbert Report.
-With just a couple episodes remaining, I want to point out that Stephen has something to teach to us about leadership.
+I was a big fan of The Colbert Report, and now I love watching him on The Late Show, and I want to point out that Stephen has something to teach us about leadership and consciousness.

-Stephen on the Colbert Report is the best example of the ego and personas at play.
-Notice I say play, not work.
+Stephen, as he was on The Colbert Report, is the best example of the ego and what is known as a persona.
 I enjoy watching Stephen consciously wear his ego on his sleeve and the entertaining adrenaline rush of the crowd.

-I love Stephen – for about twenty-one minutes only, because twenty-one minutes is all I can take of his ego.
+I love Stephen – for about twenty-one minutes only, because twenty-one minutes is all I can take of his ego and his personas.

-What can he teach us about leadership?
+What can he teach us about leadership and consciousness?
 Egoic behavior is not sustainable.

-Wearing these masks is exhausting.
-During his show the other night, Stephen gave some advice to James Corden: “Get some sleep now.
-I’ve been doing this show for nine years and my body has started burning my teeth for fuel.”
-The crowd reacted with an empathetic “awwwww.”
+Wearing these masks is exhausting, too.
+During one of his shows, Stephen gave some advice to James Corden: “Get some sleep now.
+I’ve been doing this show for nine years, and my body has started burning my teeth for fuel.”
+The crowd reacted with an empathetic “Awwwww…”

-After nine years Stephen will drop his conservative persona.
+After nine years, Stephen dropped his conservative persona.
 Check this out:

 It’s time to “get real” – ALL of the time.